Define ribbon display rules

 This type of rule checks the URL of the page being displayed.
 It returns true if the address matches.

-Use this kind of rule to display a ribbon element for a specific SKU version of Microsoft Dynamics 365, as follows:
+Use this kind of rule to display a ribbon element for a specific SKU version of Dynamics 365 for Customer Engagement Customer Engagement, as follows:

 Use this rule to check the value of a specific field in the record being displayed in the form.